frappe/erpnext_documentation/user/manual/en/buying/supplier-quotation.md

 - Print settings is for making changes to the supplier quotation print
 - The Terms and Conditions here are your supplier's
 - The supplier quotation can be linked to material requests using the 'Link to material requests' button

+### 2.3 After Submitting
+The following items can be created after submitting a Supplier Quotation:

+* Purchase Order - A Purchase Order if you agree with the supplier's quotation.
+* Quotation - A quotation to your customer.
+* Auto Repeat - Auto Repeat the supplier quotation at specified intervals.

 ### 3. Related Topics
 1. [Supplier](/docs/user/manual/en/buying/supplier)